rocsa65/MyFinance-Infrastructure/README.md

 2. Make infrastructure changes
 3. Test in development environment
 4. Create pull request
-5. Deploy to staging for testing
-6. Merge to main after approval
+5. Review and merge to main

-## 📝 Release Notes

-All infrastructure changes will be documented in [CHANGELOG.md](./CHANGELOG.md).
+## � License

+This infrastructure is part of the MyFinance project.